porrr012/musicoset-hiphop-analysis/README.md

 ## 🎵 Hip-Hop/Rap Songs Analysis (1990–2018)

 ### 📌 Project Overview
-This project investigates the relationship between **explicit lyrics** and **commercial success** in Hip-Hop music during the digital era (1990–2018).
+This project investigates the relationship between **explicit lyrics** and **commercial success** in Hip-Hop/Rap music during the digital era (1990–2018).
 Using the [**Musicoset**](https://marianaossilva.github.io/DSW2019/index.html#tables) dataset, we apply text mining and statistical regression to challenge the popular assumption that "vulgarity sells."

 **Key Research Questions:**
 1. How has profanity density in Hip-hop/Rap music evolved over time (1990–2018)?